Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Introduction

 \section{Introduction}

 In quantum computing, we are capable not only of transforming states but also of transforming processes.
 Designing quantum circuits to transform input operations has a wide range of applications in quantum computing, quantum information processing, and quantum machine learning.
-The networks that perform such transformations are known as super-channels~\cite{chiribella2008transforming, chiribella2008quantum}, which take processes as inputs and output the corresponding transformed process.
+The networks that perform such transformations are known as super-channels, which take processes as inputs and output the corresponding transformed process.

-In general, all these super-channels can be realized with the quantum comb architecture~\cite{chiribella2008transforming, chiribella2008quantum}.
-Figure~\ref{fig:sequential comb} illustrates an example where a quantum comb takes $m$ quantum operations as input and outputs a target new operation.
-Quantum comb is widely applied in solving process transformation problems and optimizing the ultimate achievable performance, including transformations of unitary operations such as inversion~\cite{quintino2019reversing, Yoshida2023}, complex conjugation, control-$U$ analysis~\cite{chiribella2016optimal}, as well as learning tasks~\cite{bisio2010optimal, sedlak2019optimal}.
+In general, such super-channel can be realized with a quantum circuit architecture~\cite{chiribella2008transforming, chiribella2008quantum}, namely a \emph{quantum comb}.
+One typical example is a quantum sequential comb as shown in Figure~\ref{fig:pqcomb} block (a), which takes quantum operations as sequential inputs and returns a new operation close to the target transformation.
+Quantum comb is widely applied in solving process transformation problems, including transformations of unitary operations such as inversion~\cite{quintino2019reversing, Yoshida2023}, complex conjugation~\cite{Miyazaki2019}, control-$U$ analysis~\cite{chiribella2016optimal}, as well as learning tasks~\cite{bisio2010optimal, sedlak2019optimal}.
 It can also be used for analyzing more general processes~\cite{zhu2024reversing} and has also inspired structures like the indefinite causal network~\cite{chiribella2013quantum, oreshkov2012quantum}.

-However, obtaining the explicit quantum circuit required for the desired transformation is a challenging problem.
-A major problem of the semidefinite programming (SDP) approach based on the \Choi isomorphism is that the dimension of the Choi operator of the quantum comb, i.e., the dimension of the variable in such SDP problems, grows exponentially fast with the increase in the number of comb slots.
-Another issue is that the SDP ultimately returns the Choi operator of the quantum comb; however, finding a physical implementation of this network, such as converting it into a standard circuit model, is not straightforward.
+Previously, the approach to determine the quantum comb for target transformation is based on SDP using \Choi isomorphism, which takes the Choi operator of the quantum comb as the variable to obtain a feasible comb.
+Due to its guaranteed convergence, this method has been widely adopted and yields optimal quantum performance for specific tasks.
+However, one major problem of the SDP method is that the dimension of the Choi operator grows exponentially with the number of comb slots, making it impossible to conduct numerical experiments for large-scale problems.
+Additionally, as SDP ultimately returns the Choi operator of the quantum comb, deriving a physical implementation of the circuit, such as converting it into a standard circuit model, is far from straightforward.

 Drawing from the transformative impact of deep learning in areas such as the game of Go~\cite{Silver2016} and protein folding prediction~\cite{Jumper2020}, we seek to leverage machine learning paradigms to enhance the exploration of quantum information technologies.
 In particular, machine learning has been instrumental in refining quantum processor designs~\cite{Mavadia2017,Wan2017,Lu2017b,Niu2019} and manipulating quantum entanglement~\cite{Wallnofer2020,zhao2021practical}.
 Also, previous work~\cite{zhu2023quantum} examined the integration of quantum comb into a quantum auto-encoder within the context of classical cloud computing.
 In this work, we employ machine learning strategies to tackle the complexities associated with higher-order quantum information transformations.
 By utilizing Parameterized Quantum Circuits (PQCs), we aim to pioneer new frontiers in the field.